MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmos-db-mongo-api.md

 1. In Visual Studio Code, set a break point on the `return` statement, at the end of the **getBlogPosts** function.

 1. In Visual Studio Code, press <kbd>F5</kbd>  to launch the debugger and attach to the Azure Functions host.
+Enable public and private endpoints if you are prompted.

     You could also use the **Debug** > **Start Debugging** menu command.